TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.rst

 Element Objects
 ^^^^^^^^^^^^^^^

-:class:`Element` is a subclass of :class:`Node`, so inherits all the attributes of that class.
+:class:`Element` is a subkundi of :class:`Node`, so inherits all the attributes of that class.